-In accordance with MM-BIO4-A and MM-AQ-1, a consistent schedule of water trucks to control dust during rough-grading activities in the southeast corner of the 500 kV pad and along access roads and commonly used routes within the substation boundaries was observed during this reporting period (see Photo 6 - Attachment A).
+In accordance with MM-BIO4-A and MM-AQ-1, water trucks were used to control dust along access roads, work areas, and commonly used routes within the substation boundaries (see Photo 5 - Attachment A).
 A rock apron and rattle plate was also observed being maintained at the primary point of ingress/egress along Old Highway 80 to minimize the potential for track-out and associated fugitive dust emissions.